 Maryland Transportation Code § 21-706 (2014)

 This is the Maryland law in 2014 with respect to passing school buses that are flashing red lights.

 Vehicles allowed to proceed when lights deactivated or motion of school vehicle resumed:

 Maryland Transportation Code § 21-706 has not been addressed by Maryland appellate courts in nearly 60 years There have been two Maryland cases interpreting this law.
 In Chackness v.
 Board of Education of Harford County, 120 A.2d 392 (1956), a guy driving a Cadillac convertible passed a bus and hit a child on Route 1 in Bel Air.
 Awful.
 I have a black-and-white image of the whole thing in my head.
 Anyway, this Caddy driver tries to bring in the bus driver (who Google tells me died in 2010 and has a son who is a lawyer) and a 14-year-old school bus safety, claiming they were also negligent.
 The argument?
 The ole “sudden stop” claim.
 The court dismissed the claim pretty easily.
 The bus driver was defended by William B. Somerville of Smith Somerville & Case fame.

 The second case, Jubb v.
 Ford, 157 A.2d 422 (1960), is an odd case involving a “sort of” school bus that was not large enough to be a school bus and did not have flashing red lights.
-The court found that it did not seat 10 or more kids because no evidence that its carrying capacity was greater than eight and that it would violate the law if the vehicle did use red flashing lights.
+The court found that it did not seat 10 or more kids because there was no evidence that its carrying capacity was greater than eight and that it would violate the law if the vehicle did use red flashing lights.
 This case also had Smith, Somerville & Case defending the case and Judge Frank Cicone representing the plaintiff.
 These old cases feel like a who’s who of Maryland legal history.

 Maryland legislators who dislike speed cameras were put into a bit of a pickle with this bill.
 Some detest speed cameras on deeply held anti-Big Brother values.
 These legislators either decided the principle of protecting kids was paramount or that the politics of protecting kids necessitated a ‘yes’ vote.
 Either way, the bill passed the Maryland Senate 38-7 and the House of Delegates 124-14.